A Youth Voice Network for Scotland

 2024 General Election

-Members of the group created fantastic resources encouraging people to register to vote in the upcoming general election ahead of the registration deadline on 11:59pm on 18th June:
+Ahead of the registration deadline, members of the group created fantastic resources encouraging people to register to vote in the 2024 General Election.
+Download video.

 Welcome To Your Vote Week 2025